telepresenceio/telepresence.io/DEVELOPING.md

-   yarn run gatsby develop  # Serve a hot-reloading development-build at http://localhost:8000/ yarn run gatsby repl     # Run a Node.js REPL in the Gatsby environment yarn run eslint .        # Run the linter make pull-docs           # Update ./docs/ from ambassador-docs.git
+   yarn run gatsby develop  # Serve a hot-reloading development-build at http://localhost:8000/ yarn run gatsby repl     # Run a Node.js REPL in the Gatsby environment yarn run eslint .        # Run the linter make pull-docs           # Update ./docs/ from telepresenceio/telepresence.git

    # Production or production-like
    yarn run gatsby build    # Build a production-build, writing it to ./public/